 A survey of more than 5,000 U.S. veterans receiving mental health services from the Veterans Health Administration found general satisfaction, but also significant room for improvement among all areas studied.
-Patients with a substance use disorder were less satisfied than others and were less likely to report that staff listened to them or respected their decisions.

 Last week, President Obama signed a bill to overhaul care provided by the Veterans Health Administration.
 This is an important step, but attention to veterans' experiences receiving care, particularly veterans in need of mental health and substance use care, should be an essential component to ongoing efforts to improve quality.